TotalityWorks/wpgravitybundle/README.md

 ## Use

 To use this package, simply import it and call it with the appropriate props.
-Under the hood, the FormFields component will map through the fields prop it receives in order to display your form.

 ```
 import React from 'react';